Worst-case approximability of functions on finite groups by endomorphisms and affine maps: Introduction

+Such notions of function approximability (or the complementary notion of the \emph{Hamming distance} between functions) are studied in the literature across several disciplines.
+We mention the following examples:

-Various authors have studied $\app_{\F}(f)$ for particular choices of $\F$ and $f$ when $M_1$ and $M_2$ are (general or particular) finite groups.
-For example, there is a particularly rich literature on the $\Aut(G)$-approximability of power functions on a finite group $G$, particularly the inversion, squaring and cubing function, see \cite[Subsection 1.1]{Bor16b} for an overview.
-Furthermore, the main result of \cite{LS12a} can be viewed as providing nontrivial upper bounds on the approximability of word maps on nonabelian finite simple groups $S$ by constant functions (here, $M_1=S^d$ with $d$ the number of variables in the word, and $M_2=S$).
+\begin{enumerate} \item Crytography: The special case when $M_1$ and $M_2$ are finite-dimensional vector spaces over a finite field $K$ and $\F$ is the collection of $K$-affine functions $M_1\rightarrow M_2$ is heavily studied in cryptography, due to the need of encryption procedures which resist so-called \emph{linear attacks} (keyword \enquote{nonlinearity}, see also \cite[Introduction]{CT02a}). \item Coding theory: Let $l$ be a positive integer and $\Acal$ a finite alphabet.
+Set $M_1:=\{1,\ldots,l\}$ and $M_2:=\Acal$.
+A code of words of length $l$ over $\Acal$ can be understood as a family of $\F$ of functions $M_1\rightarrow M_2$, and the fundamental problem of finding a code containing many valid code words while being able to correct or at least detect many errors can be formally stated as the problem of finding a \enquote{large} family $\F$ of functions $M_1\rightarrow M_2$ such that for all $f\in\F$, $\app_{\F\setminus\{f\}}(f)\leq l-C$ for a \enquote{large} constant $C$. \item Group theory: There is a particularly rich literature on the $\Aut(G)$-approximability of power functions on a finite group $G$, particularly the inversion, squaring and cubing function, see \cite[Subsection 1.1]{Bor16b} for an overview.
+Furthermore, the main result of \cite{LS12a} can be viewed as providing nontrivial upper bounds on the approximability of word maps on nonabelian finite simple groups $S$ by constant functions (here, $M_1=S^d$ with $d$ the number of variables in the word, and $M_2=S$). \end{enumerate}

-In this paper, we will mainly be concerned with the case when $M_1=M_2=G$ for a finite group $G$ (we will prove one general combinatorial result for functions $M_1\rightarrow M_2$ though, Lemma \ref{genAppLem}).
-Our goal is to study the minimum approximability of a function on a finite group by endomorphisms and by functions of a slightly more general type, which we call \emph{affine maps}:
+This paper is a group-theoretic contribution; its aim is to study $\app_{\F}(G)$ where $G$ is a finite group and $\F$ is either the collection (monoid) $\End(G)$ of endomorphisms of $G$ or the larger collection of so-called \emph{affine maps of $G$}:

 \begin{deffinition} Let $G$ be a group, $g\in G$, $\varphi$ an endomorphism of $G$.
 Then the function $\A_{g,\varphi}:G\rightarrow G,x\mapsto g\varphi(x)$, is called the \emph{(left-)affine map of $G$ with respect to $g$ and $\varphi$}.
 We denote the set of affine maps on $G$ by $\Aff(G)$. \end{deffinition}